Dental Implants – Crete, NE

 One or more lost teeth can have dramatic repercussions on not only a patient’s oral health, but their self-confidence and quality of life as well.
 Here at Crete Family Dental, Dr. Andre Rossini strongly recommends dental implants as the exceptional reconstructive solution you deserve.
 Patients enjoy a wonderfully full smile, as well as improved beauty, function, and long-lasting durability.
-Contact our office today if you’d like to learn more about our gentle, personalized approach to care, or if you’re ready to schedule an implant consultation.
+Contact our dental office today if you’d like to learn more about our gentle, personalized approach to care, or if you’re ready to schedule a consultation to discuss tooth replacement with dental implants in Crete, NE.
 We’re located in Crete, NE, and we welcome new patients from Cortland, Hickman, and beyond.

 Patients need generally good oral health and adequate jawbone density to support dental implants.
 If these conditions aren’t met, additional procedures may be required beforehand.
 Once Dr. Rossini has determined that you’re a good candidate for the procedure, the first step will be to place implants within the jawbone.
 While many dental offices refer patients to outside specialists for this procedure, our team performs it in-office for a more comfortable experience overall.